 Harvest limits the number of records returned in each request.
 By default, only 100 records will be returned unless you use the ‘page’ parameter as described in their documentation.

-With API Connector, you can either set these up as separate requests or loop through them automatically with pagination handling (paid feature).
+With API Connector, you can either set these up as separate requests as shown, or loop through them automatically with pagination handling (paid feature).
 Harvest provides a "next page URL" so we'll enter it like this: